 - This document is not intended to be comprehensive in its scope and content.
 Omission of any specific building, structure, site, landscape, space, feature or aspect located in or adjoining to The Downs Conservation Area should not be taken to imply that it does not hold significance and positively contribute to the character and appearance of the designated heritage asset. - 2.
 As an area evolves evidence may emerge which provides a greater understanding of a heritage asset(s) and the contribution made to the special interest of the Downs Conservation Area.
 Such information should be considered in conjunction with the appraisal during the course of decision making by the local planning authority. - 3.
 The positive characteristics as defined by this document should be the starting point for further discussion with the local planning authority where alterations are being considered to or will affect a heritage asset(s).
 Each site will be judged on its own merits and there are bound to be variations in the quality of individual developments.
 It will not be acceptable merely to emulate the least successful or highest density of these or to use such sites as an excuse for making matters worse.
 Instead regard should be paid to those elements which make the Downs Conservation Area significant.
-Ultimately special attention shall be paid to the desirability of preserving and enhancing the character or appearance of the Conservation Area. - 4.
+Ultimately special attention shall be paid to the conservation Area9. - 4.
 This draft conservation area appraisal has been produced by the Council following the submission of an initial draft by Kathryn Sather Associates

-&lt;sup>9 Section 7(1) Planning (Listed Buildings and Conservation Areas) Act 1990.
+9 Section 7(1) Planning (Listed Buildings and Conservation Areas) Act 1990.